Floogen/Parchment/Parchment/docs/getting-started/first-book.md

 You'll also want a way for the player to *get* the item: a shop entry, a mail attachment, a machine output.
 That's ordinary item modding and Parchment doesn't care how you do it.

+!!! tip "An item isn't the only way!"
+    A book can also open from a tile or from another mod.
+See [Opening a book](../concepts/opening-books.md).

 ## 5. Test it

 You don't need the item to test the book.
 With the mod loaded: